connexcs/docs/docs/customer/customer.md

 ### Call Detail Record (CDR)

 The **CDR** tab shows a listing of Call Detail Records associated with the selected account.
-Selecting the entries will display more detailed information, and pressing the **`download CDR`** buttton will save the record to your hard drive.
+Selecting the entries will display more detailed information.
+Pressing the **`download CDR`** button will save the record to your hard drive.

 #### Recalculate CDR